 Preparing for High School

 Lourdes middle school program for 6th, 7th and 8th grade is designed to prepare students for a college preparatory high school experience.
 Our departmentalized program allows each instructor to teach in his or her area of strength.
 In addition to core subjects, middle school students also have a wide variety of electives.
 At this level, students gain a deeper knowledge of Church history and the Gospel.
-Service learning also takes on a new dimension in 8th grade with students required to complete 30 hours of outside service activity that is in line with our published Schoolwide Learning Expectations.
+Service learning also takes on a new dimension in 8th grade with students required to complete 30 hours of outside service activity.

-A much-anticipated highlight for 8th graders is the annual trip to Philadelphia, Gettysburg, and Washington D.C.
-The trip is an excellent opportunity for students to gain a deeper knowledge and appreciation of U.S. history and government.
+The annual trip to Philadelphia, Gettysburg, and Washington D.C. is an excellent opportunity for students to gain a deeper knowledge and appreciation of U.S. history and government.